Quantum trajectories and reduced dynamics in time-correlated environments: Acknowledgments

 \section{Acknowledgments}

 P.D.C. acknowledges the quantum computing resources provided by the Padua Quantum Computing and Simulation Center and the CINECA award under the \mbox{ISCRA} initiative, for the availability of high-performance computing resources and support.

 P.D.C., G.G.G.\ and B.F.\ acknowledge funding from the European Union - NextGenerationEU, within the National Center for HPC, Big Data and Quantum Computing (Project no. CN00000013, CN1 Spoke 10: “Quantum Computing”).
-F.G.\ and B.F.\ acknowledge the financial support by the Department of Chemical Sciences (DiSC) and the University of Padova with Project QA-CHEM (P-DiSC No. 04BIRD2021-UNIPD).
+B.F. and F.G.\ acknowledge the financial support by the Department of Chemical Sciences (DiSC) and the University of Padova with Project QA-CHEM (P-DiSC No. 04BIRD2021-UNIPD).

 \onecolumngrid